Scientific Name

 How to Grow and Care

-Crassulas are easy to grow but susceptible to mealy bugs and fungal diseases.
-As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
+Crassulas are easy to grow but susceptible to mealybugs and fungal diseases.
+As with all succulents, overwatering is fatal, so err on the side of too dry rather than too wet.
 Never let your Crassula sit in water.
-If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.
+If you water from beneath by allowing the plant to sit in a saucer, pour off any excess water after a few minutes.

 Crassulas are generally started by division, offsets, or leaf cuttings.
 Plants can be easily propagated from a single leaf: sprout leaves by placing them into a succulent or cacti mix, then covering the dish until they sprout.